COVID-19 pandemic in Europe: Immigrants and refugees

 The European Union closed borders to non-nationals on 17 March.
-The next day, Greece imposed restrictions on refugees’ movement within camps.
+The next day, Greece imposed restrictions on refugees' movement within camps.
 Thousands of asylum seekers are living in crowded camps, and there are fears that pandemic could not be controlled under such conditions.
 The Greek prime minister K. Mitsotakis said that Europe should do more to help because Greece "cannot resolve this crisis instantly and alone".
 Unnamed Greek officials have stated concerns that Turkey may send infected refugees and migrants towards the islands.
 Early in April Malta and Italy closed their ports to vessels carrying asylum seekers from North Africa.

+Computational approach

+The Exscalate4Cov project, founded by the Horizon 2020 program, conducted a series of drug repositioning and virtual screening experiments to evaluate the interactions between known drugs and billions of other compounds against the spike protein.
+These experiments utilized in-silico computational models.

+The E4C drug repositioning and in-silico large-scale screening experiments on two European supercomputers identified raloxifene as a candidate for treating early-stage COVID-19 patients.

 Vaccination

-In early 2021, EU commission chief Ursula von der Leyen was criticised for the EU's slow rollout, and she noted that the EU was “late to authorise” and said that ordering vaccines on behalf of member states was “the right thing to do”.
+In early 2021, EU commission chief Ursula von der Leyen was criticised for the EU's slow rollout, and she noted that the EU was "late to authorise" and said that ordering vaccines on behalf of member states was "the right thing to do".

 Some countries withheld recommending the AstraZeneca vaccine due to concerns of blood clots.
 By 20 June 2021, nearly half the population of the European Union had received at least one dose of COVID-19 vaccination.

-In November 2021, a study by the ECDC estimated that 470,000 lives over the age of 60 had been saved since the start of vaccination roll-out in the European region.
+In November 2021, a study by the European Centre for Disease Prevention and Control estimated that 470,000 lives over the age of 60 had been saved since the start of vaccination roll-out in the European region.

 Herd immunity through infection in Iceland

 On 23 February 2022, the Ministry of Health lifted all remaining COVID-19 restrictions, including gathering limits, restricted opening hours for bars, and border restrictions.
-Adopting a herd immunity approach, the ministry stated that “widespread societal resistance to COVID-19 is the main route out of the epidemic,” and “to achieve this, as many people as possible need to be infected with the virus as the vaccines are not enough, even though they provide good protection against serious illness”.
+Adopting a herd immunity approach, the ministry stated that "widespread societal resistance to COVID-19 is the main route out of the epidemic", and "to achieve this, as many people as possible need to be infected with the virus as the vaccines are not enough, even though they provide good protection against serious illness".